Jawz84/Blog/PowerShell Contributing.md

 > - Git and some knowledge of it
 > - Knowledge of GitHub workflow (fork > clone > PR)
 > - Pester knowledge/know how to run test suite
-> - An Integrated Development Environment that supports C#, like VSCode or Visual Studio.
+> - An Integrated Development Environment that supports C#, like VSCode or Visual Studio
 > - C# knowledge

 When you solve an issue from the PowerShell/PowerShell repo by submitting code, you can make people's lives easier!